bglnelissen/slideToolkit/guides/Readme.md

 A little introduction first.
 The demand for accurate and reproducible phenotyping of a disease trait increases with the rising number of biobanks and genome wide association studies.
 Detailed analysis of histology is a powerful way of phenotyping human tissues.
 Nonetheless, purely visual assessment of histological slides is time-consuming and liable to sampling variation and optical illusions and thereby observer variation, and external validation may be cumbersome.

 Therefore computerised quantification of digitized histological slides is often preferred as a more precise and reproducible, and sometimes more sensitive approach.
 Relatively few free toolkits are, however, available for fully digitized microscopic slides, usually known as whole slides images.
 In order to comply with this need, we developed the slideToolkit as a fast method to handle large quantities of low contrast whole slides images using advanced cell detecting algorithms.
 The slideToolkit has been developed for modern personal computers and high-performance clusters (HPCs) and is a set of scripts that requires other programs and libraries to run.

 Our goal is to provide a free, powerful and versatile collection of tools for automated feature analysis of whole slide images to create reproducible and meaningful phenotypic data sets.

-The paper were we introduce the slideToolkit can be found on PlosONE (link).
+The paper were we introduce the slideToolkit can be found on [PlosONE](http://dx.plos.org/10.1371/journal.pone.0110289).
 Please cite to this paper when using the slideToolkit for your research.

 Good luck,